Rare, pristine coral reef found off Tahiti coast - NewsBreak

 Exploring such depths posed a challenge: the deeper a diver goes underwater, the shorter amount of time can be safely spent at each depth.
 The team was equipped with special tanks and did 200 hours of diving to study the reef, including taking photographs, measurements and samples of the coral.

-The reef is in a spot where many researchers haven’t spent a lot of time in, said former National Oceanic and Atmospheric Administration oceanographer Mark Eakin.2021 was 6th hottest year ever recorded, NASA report says
+The reef is in a spot where many researchers haven't spent a lot of time in, said former National Oceanic and Atmospheric Administration oceanographer Mark Eakin.

 “We’ll be seeing more of these discoveries as the technology is applied to these locations,” said Eakin.
 “We may find some bigger ones somewhere, but I think this is always going to be an unusual reef.”